skyguy126/traffic_inference/docs/index.md

 #### Mininet WiFi

-Camera-to-access-point links are emulated in software with Mininet-WiFi to retain the full Linux TCP/IP stack while avoiding specialized radio hardware.
+Camera-to-access-point links are emulated in software with [Mininet-WiFi](https://mininet-wifi.github.io/) to retain the full Linux TCP/IP stack while avoiding specialized radio hardware.
 A minimal topology with one access point and two stations mirrors common sender/receiver lab setups and keeps contention controlled.
 The emulator’s `wmediumd` interference model injects realistic wireless effects (loss, rate adaptation) instead of idealized zero-loss pipes, following recommendations from the Mininet-WiFi authors for fidelity in SDN and wireless research.

 Over-the-air traffic is captured via a monitor-mode interface and recorded per video as PCAPs; this mirrors methodology in traffic-analysis and side-channel studies where timing, burstiness, and packet sizes—not payloads—are the primary signals.
 Transmissions are replayed at source frame rate using application-layer streaming so temporal characteristics match the encoded video.
 Each capture is closed after a clip to ensure one-to-one alignment between videos and PCAPs, improving downstream feature extraction reliability.

 Mininet-WiFi is chosen because it offers repeatable experiments, real kernel code paths, and scriptable control at low cost, as documented in the SDN and wireless emulation literature (e.g., Mininet-WiFi design and evaluation papers).
 It also enables rapid iteration compared with physical testbeds while providing more realism than packet-level simulators.

-### **3.3 Algorithm / Model Details**
+### **3.4 Algorithm / Model Details**

 #### **Edge Camera** Multi-Vantage Tracking